logzio/logz-docs/_source/logzio_collections/_metrics-sources/kubernetes-over-helm.md

   - container
 ---
 Helm is a tool for managing packages of pre-configured Kubernetes resources, known as Charts.
 Logzio-k8s-metrics allows you to ship metrics from your Kubernetes cluster.
+You can either deploy this Daemonset with the standrad configuration, or with autodiscover configuration.
+For further information about Metricbeat's autodiscover please see [Autodiscover documentation](https://www.elastic.co/guide/en/beats/metricbeat/7.9/configuration-autodiscover.html).
+*Note*: This integration supports Autodiscover with Metricbeat version 7.6+ and defaults to Metricbeat 7.9.1.

 **Before you begin, you'll need**: